opencog/docker/opencog/README.md

 Several different server containers are provided.
 The most important of these are:
 * The atomspace container, which contains the core atomspace that everyone needs.
-It does not contain any of the obscure or rarely-used repos.
+It does not contain any of the more experimental repos, nor any of the older, deprecated or abandoned projects.
-* The cogserver container, which, when started, runs an empty cogserver.
-* The development container, which contains everything, including development tools, and most (but not all!) of the obscure, rarely-used repos.
+* The development container, which contains everything, including development tools, and most (but not all!) of the experimental repos, and some of the deprecated repos that are still in use.

 ### Running the CogServer